Seafood is a globally significant commodity, providing nutritional, social and economic benefits to many communities.

 However, the marine eco-system is incredibly fragile so while fishing and farming will always have some impact on the marine environment we aim to source seafood which is caught or farmed using methods which are the least detrimental.

 We support sourcing of UK caught and landed seafood from Responsible Fishing Scheme (RFS) certified vessels and are working to establish the use of third party vessel standards in our international supply chains as well.
-We operate additional requirements for species such as Tuna used in our own brand products.
+We operate additional requirements for specific species such as Tuna used in our own brand products.
 This must be caught by pole and line or fishing methods that do not use Fish Aggregating Devices (FADs).

 We want customers to be able to make informed choices about the fish they buy, and have led the market by labelling our fresh fish with information on where and how it was caught.